 Companies that lack both meaningful revenue and profits are usually considered high risk.
 You should be aware that there is always a chance that this sort of company will need to issue more shares to raise money to continue pursuing its business plan.
 While some such companies do very well over the long term, others become hyped up by promoters before eventually falling back down to earth, and going bankrupt (or being recapitalized).

-When it last reported its balance sheet in December 2018, CannPal Animal Therapeutics could boast a strong position, with cash in excess of all liabilities of AU$4.4m.
-That allows management to focus on growing the business, and not worry too much about raising capital.
-But since the share price has dropped 32% in the last year, it seems like the market might have been over-excited previously.
+When it last reported its balance sheet in June 2019, CannPal Animal Therapeutics had cash in excess of all liabilities of AU$3.2m.
+While that's nothing to panic about, there is some possibility the company will raise more capital, especially if profits are not imminent.
+We'd venture that shareholders are concerned about the need for more capital, because the share price has dropped 15% in the last year .
+You can click on the image below to see (in greater detail) how CannPal Animal Therapeutics's cash levels have changed over time.
 The image below shows how CannPal Animal Therapeutics's balance sheet has changed over time; if you want to see the precise values, simply click on the image.

 Of course, the truth is that it is hard to value companies without much revenue or profit.
-Would it bother you if insiders were selling the stock?
-It would bother me, that's for sure.
+What if insiders are ditching the stock hand over fist?
+I would feel more nervous about the company if that were so.
 It costs nothing but a moment of your time to see if we are picking up on any insider selling.

 A Different Perspective